Bougousso

 Bougousso is a town in north-western Ivory Coast.
-It is a sub-prefecture of Odienné Department in Kabadougou Region, Denguélé District, near to the border with Ivory Coast.
+It is a sub-prefecture of Odienné Department in Kabadougou Region, Denguélé District, near to the border with Guinea.

-Bougousso was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Bougousso was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Bougousso was 6,722.